 We’ll let you in on a little secret.
 Except for the bull shark, there is no such thing as a freshwater shark.
-Most of the freshwater fish labeled as sharks in the pet stores have been given that name because their pointed dorsal fins and forked tails resemble sharks.
-Regardless, these “sharks” make colorful additions to the aquarium for the experienced hobbyist who is looking to expand his freshwater tank.
+Most freshwater fish labeled as sharks in pet stores have that name because they resemble sharks with their pointed dorsal fins and forked tails.
+Regardless, these “sharks” make colorful additions to aquariums for experienced hobbyists who are looking to expand their freshwater tanks.

-- Redtail shark.
-These beautiful fish have black bodies with bright red tails and a white tip on the dorsal fin.
+Redtail sharks have black bodies with bright red tails and a white tip on the dorsal fin.
 They do best in aquariums of at least 55 gallons and have a lifespan of approximately six years.
-They are semiaggressive fish that may set up territories in your tank.
+They are semi-aggressive fish that may set up territories in your tank.
 Although they do well with other fish, they will eat smaller fish when hungry.
-They can grow to a length of 6 inches and require a water temperature of 72-79 F. Best tank mates are similar-sized fish such as other redtail sharks as well as barbs, danios, angelfish and tetras.
+They can grow to a length of 6 inches and require a water temperature of 72 to 79 degrees Fahrenheit.
+Their best tank mates are other redtail sharks as well as similar-sized fish including barbs, danios, angelfish, and tetras.

-- Rainbow sharks.
-These are also known as Red fin sharks or ruby sharks.
-These semiaggressive fish have bright red fins and make a colorful addition to your aquarium.
-They do best in aquariums of at least 55 gallons at 75-81 F and grow to a length of 6 inches.
+Rainbow sharks are also known as redfin sharks or ruby sharks.
+These semi-aggressive fish have bright red fins and make a colorful addition to your aquarium.
+They do best in aquariums of at least 55 gallons with a water temperature of 75 to 81 degrees Fahrenheit and grow to a length of 6 inches.
 As aquarium cleaners, they enjoy eating the algae that grows at the bottom of the tank.
 Good tankmates for rainbow sharks include gouramis, barbs, danios, and rainbowfish, which swim higher in the tank and won’t infringe on the rainbow shark’s territory.
 Their life span is five to eight years.

 A saltwater aquarium is where you find the true sharks, although most species are too large to live in a small hobby tank.
-The following sharks, small compared to their deep-water cousins, flourish best with expert hobbyists who are comfortable managing 180-350-gallon tanks.
+The following sharks, small compared to their deep-water cousins, flourish best with expert hobbyists who are comfortable managing 180- to 350-gallon tanks.

-- White spotted bamboo sharks are smaller sharks popular with saltwater-tank enthusiasts.
-Although juveniles can begin their life in a smaller tank (30-55 gallons), they will quickly outgrow it and need to be moved to one at least 180 gallons.
+White-spotted bamboo sharks are smaller sharks popular with saltwater-tank enthusiasts.
+Although juveniles can begin their life in a smaller tank (30 to 55 gallons), they will quickly outgrow it and need to be moved to one of at least 180 gallons.
 They prefer hexagonal or circular tanks with a sandy bottom and plenty of rocks and other cave-like structures where they can hide.
-They coexist well with other species, such as grunts, snappers, jacks, and goatfish and can live as long as 25 years.
+They coexist well with other species, such as grunts, snappers, jacks, and goatfish, and can live as long as 25 years.
 Males reach a length of 2.5 feet; females grow as long as 3.5 feet.